University of Texas Defied Trends by Stepping Back to Consider Merits in "Eyes of Texas" Controversy

 But beyond their small group, and the unpopular petition calling for the song’s removal, the matter appears resolved to the satisfaction of a large mixed majority, at least for the moment.
 The university has, in continuing its efforts toward a satisfying compromise, renamed its football field after two Longhorns’ legends in Earl Campbell and Ricky Williams, black running backs who won Heisman Trophies two decades apart and brought great national honor and glory to the university.

-Outside the north end-zone section at Darrel K. Royal Memorial Stadium a large statue of Julius Whittier, the Longhorns' first black letterman, went up last November near the end of the 2020 season.
+Outside the north end-zone section at DKR Memorial Stadium the aforementioned statue of Julius Whittier, the Longhorns' first black letterman, went up last November near the end of the 2020 season.
 These moves were greeted with widespread approval throughout the Longhorns’ community.

-Alongside the new additions of fresh icons, several statues on campus dedicated to men with connections to the disgraced Confederacy have been subtracted from the scene, and several buildings renamed as part of the compromise deal attached to the retention of the song.
-The university has pledged more outreach to black students and to engender multiple programs meant to actively recruit more black Americans into the University of Texas experience.
+Alongside those new additions several on campus statues dedicated to men with connections to the disgraced Confederacy have been removed from the scene.
+Several buildings with the same problem also have been renamed as part of the compromise deal attached to the retention of the song.
+In addition to those changes, the university has pledged to create programs designed to actively recruit more black Americans to the University of Texas experience.

 “The Eyes of Texas, in its current form, will continue to be our alma mater,” president Hartzell wrote to the Texas community.
 “Aspects of its origin, whether previously widely known or unknown, have created a rift in how the song is understood and celebrated, and that must be fixed.
 It is my belief that we can effectively reclaim and redefine what this song stands for by first owning and acknowledging its history in a way that is open and transparent.